April 4, 2020 – Aaron Cavagnolo

-This Class I+ trip starts just below the rental run is also discussed in the Cacreeks Yosemite write-up.
+This Class I+ trip starts just below the rental raft run is also discussed in the Cacreeks Yosemite write-up.
 The water level also must be less than 7 feet at Pohono Bridge at 8 am to raft this section.
 You are not allowed to put-in or take-out between Sentinel Beach and El Capitan Bridge.

 Required Safety Equipment

 Every boater must have a PFD (personal flotation device).
-When the gauge at Pohono Bridge is between 4 and 7 feet at 8 am everyone has to wear their PFD.
-If the water is less than 4 feet at 8 am everyone must have their PFD easily accessible except for children under 13 years old who wear a PFDs no matter what level the river is flowing.
+When the gauge at Pohono Bridge is between 4 and 7 feet at 8 am all floaters must wear a PFD.
+If the water is less than 4 feet at 8 am everyone must have a PFD easily accessible.
+Children under 13 years old who wear a PFDs no matter what level the river is flowing.

 El Capitan Bridge to El Portal Road (6 miles)

-This is a fun class III-IV run.
-It is open when the gauge at Pohono Bridge is at least 3.4 feet and 8 am.
+This fun class III-IV run is open when the gauge at Pohono Bridge is at least 3.4 feet at 8 am.
 Rafters and kayakers can take-out anywhere downstream of Pohono bridge.
-Below El Portal Road the river becomes class V. The Merced River follows El Portal Road as it leaves the park at Arch Rock and becomes highway 140.
-This section of the Merced below Arch Rock is Class V+.
+Below El Portal Road the river becomes class V. El Portal Road follows the Merced River as it leaves the park at Arch Rock and becomes highway 140.
+The whitewater on the Merced below Arch Rock is Class V+.

 Headwaters to Little Yosemite Valley (10+ miles)

 This is a challenging class V run.
 Hiking to the put-in is over 14 miles and there is a 4 mile required hike out of the canyon past Vernal and Nevada Falls at the end.
 A tough bottomed packraft is probably the ideal craft.
 Paddlers also need a back country permit since they will probably be spending the night.
 American Whitewater has a nice write-up.
 Packrafters also run the Upper Tuolumne River above Hetch Hetchy Reservior (see the video below).